Southend-on-Sea City Council: Composition

-Five of the independent councillors sit together as the "Independent Group", which forms the council's administration with Labour and the Liberal Democrats.
-The remaining 3 independent councillors sit as 'non-aligned' councillors (i.e. individually).
-The next election is due in 2026.
+Three of the independent councillors sit together as the "Rochford and Southend East Independents Group", which forms the council's administration with Labour and the Liberal Democrats.
+The other two independent councillors are not aligned to any group.

 Elections

 Since the last boundary changes in 2001, the council has comprised 51 councillors representing 17 wards, with each ward electing three councillors.
 Elections are held three years out of every four, with a third of the council (one councillor for each ward) elected each time for a four-year term of office.
 The next election in 2026 will be held under new boundaries.

 Premises

 The council is based at Southend Civic Centre on Victoria Avenue.
 The building was designed by borough architect, Patrick Burridge, and officially opened by Queen Elizabeth The Queen Mother on 31 October 1967.

 Performance

 In 2007, Southend Borough Council was criticised as one of the worst financially managed local authorities in England by the Audit Commission report for 2006/7, one of three to gain only one of four stars, the others being Liverpool and the Isles of Scilly.

 In March 2012, Southend Borough Council was awarded the title of 'Council of the Year 2012' by the Local Government Chronicle.